Click clack, click clack, click clack

 Sign up for their newsletter if its your first time and hold onto that promo code!

-Jewel is a luxury cash back service that’ll give you anywhere from 5%-15% back on your purchase, plus a sign up bonus of $5.
+Rakuten is a luxury cash back service that’ll give you anywhere from 2%-15% back on your purchase, plus a sign up bonus of $20.

 With a MatchesFashion 10% off code, my order came to $625.50 USD.
-I should receive $50 back because I ordered them via Jewel’s portal when they offered 8% cash back.
+I should receive $50 back because I ordered them when they offered 8% cash back.

 I ordered them on September 12th.
-Jewel pays out confirmed orders every 2 months, which means I should receive my $50 USD to my PayPal on December 20th.
+Rakuten (and Jewel) pays out confirmed orders every 3 months, while Jewel (RIP) would pay out every 2 months, which means I should receive my $50 USD to my PayPal on December 20th.

-… this will also be the second payment I’ve received from Jewel, so rest assured, they are legitimate.
+… this will also be the second payment I’ve received, so rest assured, they are legitimate.

 Note: If you purchase two sizes and return one, you won’t get your cash back.
 If you want to try two sizes, make separate orders.